 - 8Go over the area with a vacuum.

-If you have an expensive carpet or find that none of the above works for you, we recommend contacting your local carpet cleaning specialist for tips or a quote.
+If you have an expensive carpet or find that none of the above works for you, we recommend contacting your local carpet cleaning specialist for tips or cleaning solution of carpet fibers.

 Will baking soda get paint out of carpet?

-What is the most difficult stain to remove on carpet?
+What is the most difficult paint stain to remove on carpet?

 That depends on the type of spill, your carpet type, and a variety of other factors.
 Most people consider coffee, juices like Kool-Aid, blood, and pet stains to be some of the more troublesome stains to remove.